teremterem/MiniAgents/README.md

 - Pass messages between agents using `MessageType` objects
 - Integrate with OpenAI and Anthropic LLMs using `create_openai_agent` and `create_anthropic_agent`
 - Extensible architecture allows integration with various LLM providers (OpenAI, Anthropic, etc.)
+- **LLM Integration**: Seamlessly integrate with popular LLMs like OpenAI and Anthropic.
+- **Message Handling**: Robust message handling with support for nested messages and promises.
 - Supports streaming of messages and tokens for efficient processing
 - Utilities for working with message sequences (joining, splitting, etc.)
+- **Utilities**: A set of utility functions to facilitate common tasks like dialog loops and message joining.
+- Utilities for common interaction patterns like dialog loops and agent chaining
 - Stream tokens from LLMs piece-by-piece using `StreamedPromise`
 - Flatten nested message sequences with `MessageSequence`
 - Promises and async iterators used extensively to enable non-blocking execution
+- **Immutable Messages**: Ensures that messages are immutable, making the system more predictable and easier to debug.
+- Immutable messages for predictable and reproducible agent behavior
 - Immutable message passing via `Frozen` pydantic models
 - Frozen data structures for immutable agent state and message metadata
 - Immutable message and agent state for reproducibility